Freehold Sales & Purchases

 Below you will find answers to the questions we are most often asked by clients buying or selling property, including topics such as timescales, costs, searches, and the legal process involved.
 This section is designed to provide clear, practical information so you can quickly find the guidance you need at what can often be a busy and important time.

-If your question is not covered here, or you would like advice tailored to your individual circumstances, our conveyancing solicitors across Norfolk are always happy to assist you with a confidential discussion.
+If your question is not covered here, or you would like advice tailored to your individual circumstances, please get in touch with our conveyancing solicitors across Norfolk.

 A conveyancing solicitor manages the legal transfer of property ownership from a seller to a buyer.
 Their role includes checking legal titles, conducting property searches, reviewing contracts, raising enquiries with the other side, and handling the transfer of funds (including mortgage drawdowns).
 They ensure the transaction is legally binding and your interests are protected.